Bill Slavicsek

-Bill Slavicsek is a game designer who served as the Director of Roleplaying Design and Development at Wizards of the Coast.
+Bill Slavicsek (born October 6, 1971) is an American game designer and writer who served as the Director of Roleplaying Design and Development at Wizards of the Coast.
 He previously worked for West End Games and TSR, Inc., and designed products for Dungeons & Dragons, Star Wars, Alternity, Torg, Paranoia and Ghostbusters.

 Biography

 Early life

 Bill Slavicsek was born and raised in New York City.
 Slavicsek was a comic book, horror, and science fiction fan as a boy: "Some of my earliest memories involve looking at issues of Marvel Comics, drawing my own comics, and watching old SF and horror movies on TV".
-Interested in gaming from an early age, Slavicsek was introduced to roleplaying games in 1977 when he discovered Dungeons & Dragons.
+Interested in gaming from an early age, Slavicsek was introduced to role-playing games in 1977 when he discovered Dungeons & Dragons.
 Originally intending to pursue a career as a comic book artist, Slavicsek switched to journalism and communication at St. John's University.

 West End Games

 After working for a year at a community newspaper, Slavicsek was hired by West End Games as an editor in 1986.
 In 1987 the company secured the license to publish a Star Wars roleplaying game, a project which Slavicsek oversaw as an editor and developer.
-Slavicsek oversaw the Star Wars line for its first year.
+Slavicsek supervised the Star Wars line for the first year of its publication.
 In 1988 he was promoted to Creative and Editorial Director for WEG.
 He co-created the Torg game with Greg Gorden, published in 1990, and co-authored the novel Stormknights, which was set in the Torg universe.
 Slavicsek left West End later in 1990.